HaniaRezk/Flashcard-Trainer-AI-Agent/README.md

 2. **Run the Agent**
-    In the same environment, execute the FlashcardAgent.py script:
+    In the same project directory, execute the FlashcardAgent.py script:

     ```bash
    python FlashcardAgent.py